 - Resilience can become an issue – One of the main reasons enterprises adopt a multi-cloud strategy is for resilience: If one cloud has an issue, they can simply spin up new instances in the other cloud.
 As issues rarely affect all clouds equally, at the same time, this guarantees resilience, but that resilience goes away if you need both for an application to function.
 In fact, by doubling the number of cloud platforms needed, you are essentially doubling your exposure to outages and other problems.

 If you are not using multi-cloud for a single application, many of these worries disappear.
 However, management is still a huge issue.
-To handle multi-cloud management, consider using a multi-cloud manager tool (like our own TRiA).
-This tool will help you with:
+To handle multi-cloud management, consider using a multi-cloud manager tool which can help you with:

 - Visibility into your clouds (using one single pane of glass)